Note: This article was first published in 2020.

 Data is meaningless unless viewed in the proper context.
-This means cleaning, normalizing and tickerizing data.
+This means cleaning, normalizing, and tickerizing data.
 This is true for both structured and unstructured data.

 Steps 1-4 are necessary for preparation.
 This is the point at which it will be clear whether or not you need supervised machine learning.

 If you have determined that machine learning is right for you, then be sure to start with the simplest viable algorithms before going after complexity.
-For example, try linear regression algorithm before investing in non-linear regression.
+For example, try a linear regression algorithm before investing in non-linear regression.